sharmaVishal117/Emotion_classification_on_speechdata/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and Dataset: RAVDESS - Ryerson Audio-Visual Database of Emotional Speech and Song Framework: TensorFlow/Keras